-And you probably have little patience for continuing to carry the extra load.
-But there are several tactics that can either net you a cash return on your items, or a nifty tax write-off.
-And some of those services are places you can buy as well as sell excess inventory.
-Your five basic choices are:
+You may also be running out of space to continue storing the extra load.
+There are several tactics that can either net you a cash return on your items or a nifty tax write-off.
+Some of these services are places where you can buy as well as sell excess inventory.
+These are a few basic choices:

-- Sign up to sell in bulk in a business-to-business inventory liquidation marketplace.
+- Sign up to sell in bulk on a business-to-business inventory liquidation marketplace.

 - Sell everything at once to an "instant" liquidator.